How should you define your 360° communication strategy?

 Your communication plan is a key support tool for your training strategy.
 It should engage learners by making them realize how important the program is—for them and the company.
 It helps you form a group, develop team spirit and deal with possible questions or stumbling blocks encountered by participants.

 The recruitment phase

-Before you launch a course, plan an impactful communications campaign to pique interest among team members.
+Before you launch a course, plan an impactful communication campaign to pique interest among team members.
 Involve leaders and managers—the real influencers and sponsors—to convey the information to potential learners and sing the program’s praises.
 Work on your activities with the communications team to learn how to communicate effectively using the tools that best suit how team members work.

 The launch phase

 Combine various tools, such as emails, newsletters, social networks, and gamification, and various delivery channels (on- and offline) to support your communications.
 Think multichannel to reach as many team members as possible, focusing on their habits and preferences.
-These communication “experiences” should be meticulously prepared in advance, and planned with the goal of helping you to increase your presence.
+These communications “experiences” should be meticulously prepared in advance, and planned with the goal of helping you to increase your presence.